The maximal discrete extension of the Hermitian modular group: Introduction

+\end{enumerate} \end{theorem} We call $\Delta_{n,\K}^\ast$ in Theorem~\ref{Theorem1_neu} the \emph{extended Hermitian modular group} of degree $n$.
+The proof of Theorem~\ref{Theorem1_neu} is inspired by ideas presented in~\cite{EGM} and will be given in Section~\ref{sec:discrete_subgroups}.
+Specifically, we build up and employ a normal form theory for elements of~$\Delta_{n,\K}^\ast$.
+To conclude the maximality of~$\Delta_{n,\K}^\ast$, we crucially employ Corollary~\ref{Corollary1_neu}, which itself rests on a characterization of discrete subgroups of~$\SU(n,n; \K) \subseteq \SU(n,n; \C)$ that extend the Hermitian modular group.

-Due to the work of Borcherds there is special interest in the case $n = 2$, which can be viewed as an orthogonal group $SO(2,4)$.
-In this paper we derive an explicit isomorphism.
-We describe the extended Hermitian modular group of degree $2$ explicitly by means of generalized Atkin-Lehner involutions and show that it has got a natural description in the orthogonal context. \\
+Due to the work of Borcherds there is special interest in the case $n = 2$, which can be viewed as an orthogonal group $\SO(2,4)$.
+In Theorem~\ref{Theorem3_neu} we derive an explicit isomorphism.
+We describe the extended Hermitian modular group of degree~$2$ explicitly by means of generalized Atkin-Lehner involutions and show that it admits a natural description in the orthogonal context.